The Langtang Trek Itinerary: the ultimate guide

 You need the first day to get from Kathmandu to Syabrubesi, the start of the Langtang trek.
 Like any bus journey in Nepal, it is a long and bumpy ride over winding mountain roads.
 Delays are common with frequent breakdowns or landslides blocking the road.

 In theory, the bus journey to Syabrubesi takes around 8 hours.
 In practice, it often takes much longer.
-Buses stop everywhere to let in new passengers up till the point that the only place left for more people is on the roof.
-While this is officially not allowed, it does happen.
+Buses stop everywhere to let in new passengers.
+Up till the point that the only place left for more people is on the roof.

 My bus was half empty when we left Kathmandu, but one hour later was totally packed.
 As we left the city behind us the views got more beautiful and soon the peaks of the Himalaya were in sight.

 Right before Dunche there were some scary parts with steep cliffs right next to the road.
-Even the Nepali lady next to me started to show signs that she was scared, so I knew it wasn’t just me.
+Even the Nepali lady next to me was afraid.

 After 9 long hours I finally arrived at Syabrubesi.
 Because it was late in the afternoon I decided to stay the night.